kaylaagh/cse15l-lab-reports/labreport5.md

 **2. TA Response**

 Hi!
 It looks like the issue is within the `ListExamples.java` file that is causing an `AssertionError`.
 It also seems like you are returning the `result` twice which should only be returned at the end.
 Have you tried looking at that?
-Also it looks like the `if` statement in the `merge` method is missing a key thing.
-Hava a look at those two things out and then run the -cp commands again to see if that changes anything.
+Also, it looks like the `if` statement in the `merge` method is missing a key thing.
+Have a look at those two things and then run the -cp commands again to see if that changes anything.
 Good Luck editing!

 **3. Edit**